danieltjw/django-item-optimizer/README.md

 ---

-### Technical:
+## Technical:

 - Reduce amount of Postgres's SQL queries with the use of QuerySet API's select_related() and prefetch_related().

   - Benchmarking using the Django Debug Toolbar and Locust load testing tool.

-- Data Classes (Python 3.7) for faster access, compared to NamedTuple, with slots for reduced memory footprint.
+- [Data Classes](https://www.youtube.com/watch?v=T-TwcmT6Rcw) (Python 3.7) for faster access, compared to NamedTuple (3.7), with slots for reduced memory footprint.

-- [Argon2](https://github.com/p-h-c/phc-winner-argon2) password hasher for better password security.
+- [Argon2](https://github.com/p-h-c/phc-winner-argon2) password hasher, over the default PBKDF2, for better password security.

 (Updating...)